lavishdances/WebDev/README.md

-# This is where all my projects for the Udemy COurse Web Dev will be
+# This is where all my projects for the Udemy Course on Web Dev will be located.